Skip to main content

 • Functions

-• true or false - represents a boolean value
+• boolean - represents a boolean value

 • number - represents a number value. for ex., 10, 10.5, 0.5